 Fourth, shut down the things that cause you to compare.
 For me, and I hate to say this, it’s Facebook.
 I LOVE FACEBOOK, everyone who knows me knows that maybe I have a slight addiction.
 It’s so cool to be able to open one app to keep up with my friends, follow my family, read the news, and get all sorts of neat information within minutes!
 Facebook is a salve for my ADHD brain.
 MOST OF THE TIME.
-Facebook is also a major trigger for my guilt and tendancy to compare, and even after 15 years of homeschooling (and having a graduate and kids who got into college early) I still have to closely monitor my feelings when I see the perfect stories and blog posts online.
-(Believe me, I may show nice stuff here but let me tell ya, that’s not always how things go!)
+Facebook is also a major trigger for my guilt and tendancy to compare, and even after 20+ years of homeschooling I still have to closely monitor my feelings when I see the perfect stories and blog posts online.
+(Believe me, I may show nice stuff there but let me tell ya, that’s not always how things go!)

 2. Use the wrong curriculum.

 Do you know how many times in a week I see “What curriculum is best?” or “What curriculum should I use?” asked in the various support groups to which I belong?
 At least 25.
 It’s not that the question is bad, it’s just that it’s not the right question to ask and there is no easy or right way to answer it.

 There is soooooo much to consider when you are looking at curriculum, and I know it’s overwhelming.